Belaying: UK terminology

-Warning shouts for falling objects, "Rock!"; when throwing a rope off the edge "Rope!"; when a rock has been dislodged and is falling "Rock!"
+Warning shouts for falling objects, "Rope!"; when throwing a rope off the edge "Rock!"; when a rock has been dislodged and is falling.

 Anchoring

 When top rope belaying for a significantly heavier partner, it is sometimes recommended that the belayer anchor themselves to the ground.
 The anchor point does not prevent a fall, but prevents the belayer from being pulled upwards during a fall.
 This is normally not used when lead belaying.

 To set up this anchor the belayer should place a piece of directional protection (i.e., a nut or cam) into a crack below their body, or tie themselves by the belay loop to a rock or tree.
 The anchor arrests any upward force produced during a fall thus preventing the belayer from "taking off".
 Unlike belays set up at the top of a climb, it is not usually necessary for belayers at the bottom to have more than one point of protection as long as the single piece is sturdy and safe – "bomber" in climber jargon.